jake-sanvito/pdsnd_github/README.md

 This project is for the final submission for the Udacity course 'Programming for Data Science with Python'.
 This is the refactoring branch.
-It makes me want to weep.

 ### Date created
 July 8th, 2023